For individual and family psychotherapy, I charge $160 per 50-minute session.

-In some cases, I can offer a sliding scale that starts at $120.
+In some cases, I can offer a sliding scale for those who cannot afford my full rate.

 Please see the No Surprises Act Notification, which I am legally required to share with you, below.
 I should note that I believe most clients or parents of minor clients can correctly assess how much each therapy session will cost, and plan accordingly.

 LISA S. LARSEN, PSYD

 3123 WEST AVE.
 L-8, LANCASTER, CA 93536

 “Right to Receive a Good Faith Estimate of Expected Charges”

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost